seanelliott86/personal-site/src/blog/2025-01-27-845-day-update-since-i-made-a-website.md

 But I can tell you about 3 weeks ago I really got stuck in, a quick summary:

-* Updated all dependencies to latest version - eleventy is now at v3 so that required a bit of work
+* Updated all dependencies to latest version - eleventy is now at v3 so that required a bit of work.
-* Removed SASS and went vanilla CSS - with a little bit of PostCSS
+* Removed SASS and went vanilla CSS, with a little bit of PostCSS.
-* Started using Yarn - honestly I thought I was but based off my commits that wasnt the case
+* Started using Yarn - honestly I thought I was before, but based off my commits that wasnt the case.

+Once I had done that, I thought, well your in this far, might as well update your CSS to use logical properties, meaning I updated all my `margin-left`, `margin-right` etc to be `margin-inline-start`, `margin-inline-end` to make it easier when I want my site to be LTR/RTL.

+Then something funny happened I just decided to look at how heavy my site is.
+Stupidly I though "hey your a super awesome frontend dev, you made a static site.
+Its much quicker then any framework driven site".

+Shamefully that wasn't the case.

+## Cloudflare radar results

+### January 15, 2025

+* Requests = 9
+* Bytes Transferred = 772.89kB
+* Bytes Total = 1.19MB